Azure-Samples/PhotoAlbum-Java/README.md

 Before you begin, ensure you have:

-- **[Visual Studio 2022](https://visualstudio.microsoft.com/)**.
-Ensure the installed version is equal or higher than 17.14.16.
-If not, install the preview version **[Microsoft Visual Studio Enterprise 2022 - Int Preview](https://aka.ms/vs/17/intpreview/vs_enterprise.exe)**.
+- **[Visual Studio 2022 Preview](https://aka.ms/vs/17/int.d17.14/vs_enterprise.exe)** for the in-box experience.
 Ensure the following workloads are selected during installation
     - ASP.NET and web development
     - .NET desktop development
 - **[Git](https://git-scm.com/)** for version control